Peter Cheyney: Career and characters

 The Caution books read very much like what they are: pulp stories written in ersatz American by a British writer.
-With the private detective Slim Callaghan however, he invented a non-American who is based in Cheyney's home territory of London.
+Slim Callaghan, however, is a non-American based in Cheyney's home territory of London.

-Callaghan in the first book works from Chancery Lane in a Marlowe-type shabby office and he has difficulty paying the bills.
-However, unlike Marlowe, Callaghan is ambitious and after a success helping a rich female client, he is able to make the step up to having his own agency, with a fancy office and pretty secretary, in swanky Berkeley Square.
+In the first Callaghan novel, the private detective works from Chancery Lane in a Marlowe-type shabby office and he has difficulty paying the bills.
+Unlike Marlowe, however, Callaghan is ambitious, and after success helping a rich female client, he is able to make the step up to having his own agency with a fancy office and a pretty secretary in Berkeley Square.

-Subsequent novels in the series follow very much the tried and tested pattern.
-Callaghan's services are sought by rich and attractive female client.
-The Lady in question is, of course naturally involved in some upsetting business (often blackmail) that precludes going to police.
-Callaghan meets the lady, likes what he sees (Cheyney appears to have studied women's fashion for he never fails to describe in detail every lady's clothes and jewellery), is nonchalant and impudent, which simultaneously both upsets and attracts lady.
-The Lady of course is either afraid to tell all facts or is being deliberately misleading and Callaghan must work out truth for himself.
+Subsequent novels in the series follow a tried and tested pattern.
+Callaghan's services are sought by a rich and attractive female who typically is involved in some upsetting business (often blackmail) that precludes her from going to police.
+Callaghan meets the lady, likes what he sees (Cheyney appears to have studied women's fashion, for he never fails to describe in detail every lady's clothes and jewellery), and is nonchalant and impudent, which simultaneously upsets and attracts her.
+The new client is either afraid to tell all the facts or is deliberately misleading him, and Callaghan must work out the truth for himself.

-Callaghan begins his investigating, in Marlowe-style, by putting himself about and stirring up trouble, which attracts the attention of a number of people (including at least one shady nightclub owner) involved in the puzzle who supply him with enough pieces to get the whole picture and to plan strategy.
+Callaghan begins his investigating, in Marlowe-style, by putting himself about and stirring up trouble, which attracts the attention of a number of people (including at least one shady nightclub owner) who are parts of the puzzle, and who supply him with enough information to plan further strategy.